 The range of coverage provided by an upper endoscopy includes:

-There is no bowel prep solution involved in Upper Endoscopy prep, however.
+There is no bowel prep solution involved in upper endoscopy preparation, however.

-The fasting period for an upper endoscopy may be shorter (4 to 8 hours) than for a colonoscopy (24 hours).
+The fasting period for an upper endoscopy may be shorter (four to eight hours) than for a colonoscopy (24 hours).

 Diabetics, smokers, and those on certain medications may be given additional instructions for upper endoscopy preparation.